mgramsay/vax_predictor/README.md

 ## Known problems
 The prediction does not account for drops in vaccination rate due to bank holidays and weekends.
 The latter is somewhat accounted for by the 14 day averaging.
 However, bank holidays will introduce errors (for example the inability to account for Easter in the dotted line predictions).

-It is unknown how well the model will handle the situation when the number of people in the second dose group exceeds the maximum historical number in the first dose.
-When this situation occurs, the model will start assuming that the delay is equal to that when the second dose numbers reached the first dose peak.

 # Acknowledgements
 The ability to automate getting the latest vaccination data would not have been possible without the Coronavirus Dashboard API developed and maintained by Public Health England, https://publichealthengland.github.io/coronavirus-dashboard-api-python-sdk/